-CO No. Cognitive Abilities Course Outcomes 311.1 Applying Students will acquire the ability to make links across different areas of knowledge and to generate, DEVELOP and evaluate ideas and information so as to apply these 211.2 Annikina Skills to the project task.
-Students will ACQUIRE the skills to communicate 311.2 Applying effectively and to present ideas clearly and coherently to specific audience in both the written and oral forms.
+CO No. Cognitive Abilities Course Outcomes 311.1 Applying Students will acquire the ability to make links across different areas of knowledge and to generate, DEVELOP and evaluate ideas and information so as to apply these skills to the project task.
+311.2 Applying Students will ACQUIRE the skills to communicate effectively and to present ideas clearly and coherently to specific audience in both the written and oral forms.
 311.3 Evaluating Students will be able to learn on their own, REFLECT on their learning and take appropriate actions to improve it.

-At the end of Second Semester each student shall undertake a Summer Internship Project (SIP) for a minimum of 60 days/08 weeks.
+At the end of Second Semester each student shall undertake Summer Internship Project (SIP) for a minimum of 60 days / 08 weeks.
 SIP shall have 6 credits.
 It is mandatory for the student to seek advance written approval from the faculty guide and the Director of the Institute about the topic and organization before commencing the SIP.